noahgrant/resourcerer/docs/collection.md

 ```

 Collections index their Model instances by either the Model's [`idAttribute`]() or by the return value of its [`modelId`](#modelid) method.
 The `.get()` method takes an id value and returns the quick-lookup model instance if one exists.

+***All .fetch() calls must have a .catch attached, even if the rejection is swallowed.
+Omitting one risks an uncaught Promise rejection exception if the request fails.***

 ### has
 ```js